huszicsmarton/huszicsmarton.github.io/_posts/2020-05-23-netlify-cms-created-this-article.md

 ---
+title: Netlify CMS created this Article
 layout: post
 author: John Doe
-title: Netlify CMS created this Article
-date: 2020-05-23T09:52:20.613Z
+date: '2020-05-23 09:52:20 +0000'
-thumbnail: /assets/img/posts/hello.jpg
+thumbnail: "/assets/img/posts/hello.jpg"
-category: jekyll
+category: jekyll demo
 summary: Demo Content using Netlify CMS
 ---

 # Hello World ,

 This page is a demo that shows everything you can do inside blog posts.